 More details about production stages is found in another Guide.

-Starting balancecan be specified if a start date has been set.
+Starting balancequantity, inventory location, and average cost can be transcribed.
 Starting balances can be set for every inventory location that has been defined.

 Several accounts are activated automatically when the Inventory Items tab is enabled and the first inventory item is created.
 By default, inventory transactions will post to these: